asprasad/Benchmarks/kaggle/descriptions.md

     * Linear Discriminant Analysis
    * The best models from these are picked and a hyperparameter search is performed on them.
 This uses GridSearchCV and 10-fold CV.
      * Again, there is some parallel execution within the grid search and this confuses the profiler.
 Its not obvious what the bottlenecks within these calls are.
-     * The best models are AdaBoost, RandomForest, ExtraTrees and GradientBoosting
+     * The best models are AdaBoost, RandomForest, ExtraTrees, GradientBoosting and SVC
-   * The configurations of the 4 best models above are combined in a voting classifier.
+   * The configurations of the 5 best models above are combined in a voting classifier.
 This is again trained on the whole training dataset.
+ ### Profiling
+  * Reading data and engineering features takes negligible time.
+  * The hyperparameter search on the 5 models chosen for the voting classifier take a majority of the time (~94% of the total time)
+    * Evaluate random forest (~30%)
+    * Evaluate extra trees classifier (~28%)
+    * Evaluate gradient boosting (~17.5%)
+    * Evaluate SVC (~16%)
+    * Evaluate ADA boost (2.5%)
+  * The details of what is happening inside GridSearchCV are not clear from the profiler results, but it would seem like training is the bottleneck.
+  * Evaluating the first set of models takes ~4% of the time (the 10 fold CV that is performed to select the 5 best models)
+  * Training the final voting classifier and predicting the test set using this classifier takes negligible time (~0.2%).